 Nora brings a wealth of experience to her testimony before this Committee, and I have known both Nora and her husband, Jim, for many years.
 I am grateful they are here-she is here today.

 Nora, thanks for appearing.
-The CHAIRMAN.
-Thank you.

 Ms. Andersen, thank you so much for being here today.

 STATEMENT OF MACHEL ANDERSEN, VICTIM OF THE SOCIAL SECURITY IMPERSONATION SCAM, OGDEN, UTAH